decentralized-identity/keri/docs/Q-and-A-Security.md

 ## **Q: Could a KEL or KERL be pruned or charded?
 Compared to blockchains KEL and KERL are lean and mean data structures.
 So pruning or charding might not be necessary.
-KEL and KERL are charded by nature: as soon as delegation comes in or key rotation. _(@henkvancann)_ \
+KEL and KERL are charded by nature: as soon as delegation comes in or key rotation.\

-    - Sharding = recombinatory P2P replication
+Every KEL is already shardable because each root identifier could be split, combined, moved whenever (_@Chunningham_)

-            - Chunningham: Every KEL is already shardable because each root identifier could be split, combined, moved whenever
+Sharding = recombinatory P2P replication (_@bumblefudge_)

 #### **Q How big is KEL in the worst case scenario or corner case?
 You could chunk or prune huge KERLs; that's overkill unless it's really huge You can archive the old state and just keep genesis and last year's updates, for ex.